 DigiCert makes the following EV Certificate Warranties solely to Certificate Subscribers, Certificate Subjects, Application Software Vendors with whom DigiCert has entered into a contract for inclusion of its Root Certificate in software distributed by such Application Software Vendors, and all Relying Parties that actually rely on such EV Certificate during the period when it is Valid, that it followed the requirements of the Guidelines and this CPS in issuing the EV Certificate and in verifying the accuracy of the information contained in the EV Certificate ("EV Certificate Warranties").
-The EV Certificate Warranties specifically include, but are not limited to, warranties that:
+Subject to the limitations below, the EV Certificate Warranties specifically include, but are not limited to, warranties that:

-(A) Legal Existence: DigiCert has confirmed with the Incorporating Agency in the Subject's Jurisdiction of Incorporation that, as of the date the EV Certificate was issued, the Subject named in the EV Certificate legally exists as a valid organization or entity in the Jurisdiction of Incorporation;

-(B) Identity: DigiCert has confirmed that, as of the date the EV Certificate was issued, the legal name of the Subject named in the EV Certificate matches the name on the official government records of the Incorporating Agency in the Subject's Jurisdiction of Incorporation, and if an assumed name is also included, that the assumed name is properly registered by the Subject in the jurisdiction of its Place of Business;
+- (A) Legal Existence: DigiCert has confirmed in accordance with the Guidelines that, as of the date the EV Certificate was issued, the Subject named in the EV Certificate legally exists as a valid organization or entity in the Jurisdiction of Incorporation or Registration; - (B) Identity: DigiCert has confirmed that, as of the date the EV Certificate was issued, the legal name of the Subject named in the EV Certificate matches the name on the official government records of the Government Agency in the Subject's Jurisdiction of Incorporation or Registration, and if an assumed name is also included, that the assumed name is properly registered by the Subject in the jurisdiction of its Place of Business:

-(C) Right to Use Domain Name: DigiCert has taken all steps reasonably necessary to verify that, as of the date the EV Certificate was issued, the Subject named in the EV Certificate has the exclusive right to use the domain name listed in the EV Certificate;

-(D) Authorization for EV Certificate: DigiCert has taken all steps reasonably necessary to verify that the Subject named in the EV Certificate has authorized the issuance of the EV Certificate;

-(E) Accuracy of Information: DigiCert has taken all steps reasonably necessary to verify that all of the other information in the EV Certificate is accurate, as of the date the EV Certificate was issued;

-(F) Subscriber Agreement: The Subject named in the EV Certificate has entered into a legally valid and enforceable Subscriber Agreement with DigiCert that satisfies the requirements of the Guidelines;

-(G) Status: DigiCert will follow the requirements of the Guidelines and maintain a 24 x 7 onlineaccessible Repository with current information regarding the status of the EV Certificate as Valid or revoked; and

-(H) Revocation: DigiCert will follow the requirements of the Guidelines and revoke the EV Certificate upon the occurrence of any revocation event as specified in the Guidelines.
+- (C) Right to Use Domain Name: DigiCert has taken all steps reasonably necessary to verify that, as of the date the EV Certificate was issued, the Subject named in the EV Certificate has the exclusive right to use the domain name listed in the EV Certificate: - (D) Authorization for EV Certificate: DigiCert has taken all steps reasonably necessary to verify that the Subject named in the EV Certificate has authorized the issuance of the EV Certificate: - (E) Accuracy of Information: DigiCert has taken all steps reasonably necessary to verify that all of the other information in the EV Certificate is accurate, as of the date the EV Certificate was issued; - (F) Subscriber Agreement: The Subject named in the EV Certificate has entered into a legally valid and enforceable Subscriber Agreement with DigiCert that satisfies the requirements of the Guidelines: - (G) Status: DigiCert will follow the requirements of the Guidelines and maintain a 24 x 7 online-accessible Repository with current information regarding the status of the EV Certificate as Valid or revoked; and - (H) Revocation: DigiCert will follow the requirements of the Guidelines and revoke the EV Certificate upon the occurrence of any revocation event as specified in the Guidelines.

+DigiCert makes reasonable efforts to independently confirm the information provided by the Applicant for an EV Certificate, including confirmation that Verified Legal Opinions and Verified Accountant Letters are authentic and provided by attorneys or accountants licensed in the Applicant's jurisdiction.
+The foregoing warranties and representations are limited, however, to DigiCert's compliance with the Guidelines (e.g., where DigiCert has relied on erroneous information provided in an attorney's opinion or accountant's letter that is checked in accordance with the Guidelines).